-- Select the checkboxes of the changes you want to save in Jira, then click Save selected changes in Jira.
+- Select the checkboxes of the changes you want to save in Jira Software, then click Save selected changes in Jira.
 All checkboxes are selected by default.
-Those that you deselect won't be saved in Jira, but will remain in your plan.
+Those that you deselect won't be saved in Jira Software, but will remain in your plan.

 - Select the checkboxes of the changes you want to remove from your plan, then click Discard selected changes.
-These changes will be discarded from your plan and the values will revert to those currently saved in Jira.
+These changes will be discarded from your plan and the values will revert to those currently saved in Jira Software.

-- If you encounter any warnings when saving changes to Jira, we recommend fixing these first, then try saving the corresponding changes again.
+- If you encounter any warnings when saving changes to Jira Software, we recommend fixing these first, then try saving the corresponding changes again.
 See Troubleshooting for commonly encountered issues.

 Troubleshooting when saving changes

-When you have required custom fields in your Jira issues, this may cause problems when you try to save some of the newly created issues in your plan.
-This is because Portfolio for Jira would not have the columns for the custom fields in the plan itself.
+When you have required custom fields in your Jira Software issues, this may cause problems when you try to save some of the newly created issues in your plan.
+This is because Advanced Roadmaps may not have the columns for the custom fields in the plan itself.

 Do any of the following, as needed:

-- Make the custom fields in your Jira projects are no longer required.
+- Make the custom fields in your Jira Software projects are no longer required.

 - If the required fields are really necessary, make sure to enter the details for the required fields in the dialog that will display.